 Are you thinking, “Being a soccer coach for my child’s team is nuts!!
 WHAT HAVE I DONE?”

-Many, if not most, parents learn soccer through the “trial by fire” method of being a youth soccer coach.
+Many, if not most, parents learn soccer through the “trial by fire” method of coaching their son's or daughter's soccer team.

 I am thrilled to tell you that now there is a better way!